Ganesh-Th/Chain_of_Bits/README.md

 * ***Secure Transactions***: Users can initiate secure cryptocurrency transactions.
 They can send Ether or other tokens to other users or external addresses directly from the application, with Metamask handling transaction signing.
 * ***Blockchain Explorer***: The application can serve as a blockchain explorer, enabling users to track transaction history, check wallet balances, and monitor the status of their transactions on the Ethereum network.
 * ***Smart Contracts Interaction***:Users can interact with deployed smart contracts on the Ethereum network.
 They can execute functions defined in these smart contracts, such as voting, crowdfunding, or token transfers.
+* ***Decentralized Finance***:DeFi, a groundbreaking innovation on Ethereum, is revolutionizing finance with decentralized, programmable, and censorship-resistant features.
+It offers P2P lending, interest on crypto, DEX, stablecoins, and passive earning opportunities.
+Leading DeFi platforms like Compound, MakerDAO, and Aave saw over $4 billion locked in 2020.
+[MakerDAO](https://makerdao.com/en/),[Aave](https://aave.com/)

 - - - - - - - - - - - - - - - - - - - -